syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation-Id.md

 # Automation Id

-SfPopupLayout supports built in [AutomationId](https://docs.microsoft.com/en-gb/dotnet/api/xamarin.forms.element.automationid?view=xamarin-forms#Xamarin_Forms_Element_AutomationId) for all its inner elements.
-These `AutomationId` values allows the automation framework to find and interact with the inner elements when the test scripts are run.
+SfPopupLayout supports built-in [AutomationId](https://docs.microsoft.com/en-gb/dotnet/api/xamarin.forms.element.automationid?view=xamarin-forms#Xamarin_Forms_Element_AutomationId) for all its inner elements.
+These `AutomationId` values allow the automation framework to find and interact with the inner elements when the test scripts are run.
 A unique `AutomationId` is maintained for each inner element by prefixing the control's `AutomationId` with the inner element's Id.

 ## Automation Id for popup view inner elements

-Refer the below image to know the `AutomationId` values of the inner elements of the PopupView.
+The following screenshot illustrates the `AutomationId` values of the inner elements of SfPopupView.

 ![Automation Id format for Popuplayout inner element](PopupLayout_images/AutomationId_Popup.png)

-Refer the below code snippet to set the `AutomationId` to the PopupLayout.
+The following code snippet demonstrates how to set `AutomationId` to the SfPopupLayout.

 {% tabs %}
 {% highlight xaml %}